 By the 1960s, eyeliner became fashionable in a big way- women wore thick black and white lines around their eyes with lashings of mascara.
 Associated with designers such as Mary Quant, eyeliner became eponymous with the decade.
 Through the 60s, 70s and 80s, eyeliner became a quintessential staple in every woman's makeup bag and it became available in many formats; pencil, liquid, powder, and paint.
 As goth and punk became fashionable, eyeliner cemented its place in contemporary fashion and has been used ever since to create subtle, and daring looks.

-Today, eyeliner is used by women and men of all ages- cat eye flicks, thick lines, and subtle strokes are used to draw attention to the eyes, brightens the face, and give confidence.
+Today, natural, organic, vegan eyeliner is used by women and men of all ages- cat eye flicks, thick lines, and subtle strokes are used to draw attention to the eyes, brightens the face, and give confidence.
 It can be used to make the eyes look longer or wider, depending on where it is used.
-For example, winged eye liner or liner along the eye line is used to elongate and when used above the eyelashes, it can make the lashes took longer and thicker.
+For example, winged vegan eye liner or liner along the eye line is used to elongate and when used above the eyelashes, it can make the lashes took longer and thicker.

 Many commercial products use a range of chemicals and dyes to achieve their effect and to ensure longevity, but of course when we are putting things so close to our eyes we should be mindful of what they contain.